GRANT

 Syntax diagram: refer to source code listing

-The simple name or fully-qualified name of a keyspace.
-Refer to the CREATE INDEX statement for details of the syntax.
+The simple name or fully qualified name of a keyspace.
+For more information about the syntax, see the CREATE INDEX statement.

 Usage